pixijs/guides/docs/basics/what-pixijs-is.md

 ## ...
 More Than Just Sprites

 Drawing images on a page can be handled with HTML5 and the DOM, so why use PixiJS?
 Beyond performance, the answer is that PixiJS goes well beyond simple images.
-Draw trails and tracks with {@link PIXI.SimpleRope}.
-Draw polygons, lines, circles and other primitives with {@link PIXI.Graphics}. {@link PIXI.Text} provides full text rendering support that's just as performant as sprites.
+Draw trails and tracks with {@link PIXI.SimpleRope SimpleRope}.
+Draw polygons, lines, circles and other primitives with {@link PIXI.Graphics Graphics}. {@link PIXI.Text Text} provides full text rendering support that's just as performant as sprites.
 And even when drawing simple images, PixiJS natively supports spritesheets for efficient loading and ease of development.

 ## ...
 WebGL Native

 WebGL is the JavaScript API for accessing users' GPUs for fast rendering and advanced effects.
 PixiJS leverages WebGL to display thousands of moving sprites efficiently even on mobile devices.
 But using WebGL offers more than just speed.
-By using the {@link PIXI.Filter} class, you can write shader programs (or use pre-built ones!) to achieve displacement maps, blurring, and other advanced visual effects that cannot be accomplished with just the DOM or Canvas APIs.
+By using the {@link PIXI.Filter Filter} class, you can write shader programs (or use pre-built ones!) to achieve displacement maps, blurring, and other advanced visual effects that cannot be accomplished with just the DOM or Canvas APIs.

 ## ...
 Open Source